laaksomavrick/devblog/content/blog/building-and-operating-machine-learning-web-service/index.md

 - Had a feature indicating user preference (e.g., show `10` has reviews by both user `A` and user `B`)

 So, I settled on [scraping IMDB's reviews](https://github.com/laaksomavrick/tv-show-recommender-exploration/blob/main/data/ratings/ratings/spiders/ratings_spider.py) given the capability to sort that data by the highest volume of reviews.
-I combined this with their [publicy available](https://developer.imdb.com/non-commercial-datasets/) data set, allowing me to create a relationship between a television show, users, and their reviews (which conveniently had a number value).
+I combined this with their [publicly available](https://developer.imdb.com/non-commercial-datasets/) data set, allowing me to create a relationship between a television show, users, and their reviews (which conveniently had a number value).
-Further, given I scraped only the most reviewed shows, I figured I would have a data set that was "dense" enough (i.e., enough user-review associations) to give at-least-okay recommendations.
+Further, given I [scraped only the most reviewed shows](https://github.com/laaksomavrick/tv-show-recommender-exploration/blob/main/data/ratings/ratings/spiders/ratings_spider.py), I figured I would have a data set that was "dense" enough (i.e., enough user-review associations) to give at-least-okay recommendations.

 After a few days and evenings running my scraper 24/7, I had around 500,000 reviews, which felt like a good enough number (and mostly I wanted to get on with it).
 In retrospect, the more data, the better your results will be.